Impressions from Day 10 of Huskies’ fall camp: Jake Browning leads way on 99-yard TD drive

-Browning runs for three first downs to set up Sean McGrew for a short touchdown run.
+Browning runs for three first downs on the 22-play drive to set up Sean McGrew for a short touchdown run.

 After a light workout on Sunday, the Huskies were back in shells (helmets, shoulder pads and shorts) for a two-and-a-half-hour workout on the east practice field Monday afternoon.